 One Vision Housing is a controller and responsible for your personal data (for simplicity throughout this notice “we”, “us” or “our” means One Vision Housing in this Privacy Notice).

-One Vision Housing is part of the The Sovini Group which is made up of different legal entities, details of which can be found on The Sovini Group website.
+One Vision Housing is part of the Sovini Group which is made up of different legal entities, details of which can be found here: https://sovini.co.uk/

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.